H14d3n/robohelp/README.md

 # 🤖 RoboHelp

-**RoboHelp** is a user-friendly command-line tool for performing system maintenance on Debian-based Linux distributions.
+**RoboHelp** is a user-friendly command-line tool for performing system maintenance on different Linux distributions.

 ---